Solar in Norman, OK: 2026 Cost, Savings & Payback

 Does Norman have net metering?

-Is solar worth it in Norman, OK?
+Is solar worth it in Norman, OK in 2026?